Teenage Drinking – How to talk to children about alcohol.

 Every year 6,000 children of their age are admitted to hospital because of alcohol.

-Donaldson’s guidelines for parents urge you to take a tough line.
+The Medical Chief’s guidelines urge YOU to take a tough line.

 Research shows that parents’ attitude to children’s drinking can make the difference, he said.